-How to adjust power, standby, and sleep settings
+How to adjust power, standby, hibernate, and sleep settings

 Power button

-You can adjust the power, standby, and sleep settings in Microsoft Windows and through the CMOS setup.
-Select a link below for your computer's operating system to learn how to adjust these settings.
+Below are the steps computer users can follow to adjust the power, standby, hibernate, and sleep settings in all versions of Windows, macOS, and through the CMOS setup.
+Select the link below for your computer's operating system to learn how to adjust these settings.

 Tip